-Policy GINHP30: Protect the special character of the coast by preventing inappropriate development along the coast.
+Policy GINHP29: Protect the special character of the coast by preventing inappropriate development along the coast.

-Policy HCAP3: Safeguard archaeological sites, monuments, objects and their settings listed in the Record of Monuments and Places (RMP), and any additional newly discovered archaeological remains.
+Policy HCAP3: Safeguard archaeological sites, monuments, objects and their settings listed in the Record of Monuments and Places (RMP), Sites and Monuments Record (SMR), underwater cultural heritage including protected wrecks and any additional newly discovered archaeological remains.